-You have an increased risk of falling in hospital because you're in an unfamiliar environment, feeling unwell and may not be as strong as normal.
 Falls can cause minor injuries and make you scared of falling again and slow your recovery.
-Sometimes, a fall may cause a more serious injury, like a broken bone.
+Sometimes, a fall may cause a more serious injury, such as a broken bone.
 It's important that all staff, patients and carers work together to stop falls.

 - Nurses will ask you if you have ever had a fall.
-Please tell staff: how many falls; what time of day/night they happened; and what you were doing at the time.
+Please tell staff how many falls you have had, what time of day or night they happened and what you were doing at the time.
 This will help us identify the possible causes of your falls.
-It helps us make a plan to decrease the chance of you falling during your stay. - Every bed has a call bell make sure you can reach yours easily.
+It will also help us make a plan to decrease the chance of you falling during your stay. - Every bed has a call bell make sure you can reach yours easily.

 Use the call bell to ask for help to walk to the toilet or when you are unable to reach your belongings, or whenever you need to.
-Call for assistance as soon as you can, when the ward is busy you may need to wait a few minutes for a nurse. - Have your bed at knee height and ensure your feet are flat on the floor before getting out of bed.
+Call for assistance as soon as you can, when the ward is busy you may need to wait a few minutes for a nurse.

+- Have your bed at knee height and ensure your feet are flat on the floor before getting out of bed.
 Sit on the edge of the bed for a minute before standing up.
 This will let any dizziness pass.
-Never climb over the bed rails. - Bring to hospital your supportive, flat, non-slip shoes.
-Lace up shoes are best.
+Never climb over the bed rails. - Bring to hospital supportive, flat, non-slip shoes.
+Lace-up shoes are best.
 Wear them while walking.
-Put your shoes on when sitting, and before taking the first step.
-Do not walk in only socks or stockings as these can make you slip.

-- If you use a walking frame or stick, wear dentures, glasses or hearing aids at home, bring them to hospital and keep them within reach. - ✓ Ask staff to show you where the lights are and how to turn them on.
-Turn the light on so you can see clearly.
-Let us know if you would like a night light.

-✓ Make sure you know where the toilet is.

-- ✓ Walk as often as your nurse/ physiotherapist recommends.
-Check with staff if family/ friends can walk with you at other times. - Listen to the advice of our staff it takes time to recover from an illness and you may need more help with walking than you think. - Items you don't need should be taken home or stored in a cupboard to reduce clutter and keep them safe.
+Put your shoes on when sitting and before taking the first step.
+Do not walk in only socks or stockings as these can make you slip. - If you use a walking frame or stick, wear dentures, glasses or hearing aids at home, bring them to hospital and keep them within reach. - Ask staff to show you where the lights are and how to turn them on.
+Turn on the light so you can see clearly.
+Let us know if you would like a night light. - Make sure you know where the toilet is. - Walk as often as your nurse or physiotherapist recommends.
+Check with staff if family or friends can walk with you at other times. - Items you don't need should be taken home or stored in a cupboard to reduce clutter and keep them safe.

-What family or visitors can do if a patient is confused:
+What family or visitors can do if a patient is confused and at risk of falling:

-- ✓ Stay and sit with the patient quietly. - Staff may assess that it is safer for the patient to be in a bed positioned at floor level.
+- Stay and sit with the patient quietly. - Staff may assess that it is safer for the patient to be in a bed positioned at floor level.
 This is to limit the risk of injury to the patient if they were to fall from bed. - Call for a staff member if you need help with the patient. - Don't leave the patient alone in the bathroom.

-- Ensure all items the patient will need are within their reach before you leave.

-- Tell a staff member when you are leaving.

-- ✓ Put chairs, extra bags and clutter away.

-- ✓ Do not put bed rails up
+- Ensure all items the patient will need are within their reach before you leave. - Tell a staff member when you are leaving. - Put chairs, extra bags and clutter away. - Do not put bed rails up unless advised by staff.
+Bed rails can result in serious injuries for confused patients